-Certified by the American Board of Internal Medicine and the American Board of Pediatrics, he joined the UT Southwestern faculty in 2014.
+Certified by the American Board of Internal Medicine and the American Board of Pediatrics, Dr, Newman joined the UT Southwestern faculty in 2014.

-Dr. Newman’s current interests include safety and quality improvement in the ambulatory setting.
-He serves as a UT Southwestern Academic Colleges mentor and is a Fellow of the American Academy of Pediatrics and the American College of Physicians and a member of the Society of General Internal Medicine.
+Dr. Newman is a Fellow of the American Academy of Pediatrics and the American College of Physicians and a member of the Society of General Internal Medicine.

 Among his many accolades, he received the UT Southwestern Internal Medicine Clerkship Outstanding General Internal Medicine Ambulatory Teaching Award.

 Outside of medicine, Dr. Newman loves spending time with his wife and four children, running, camping, and volunteering in a local Cub Scout and Scout group.